W-David-Porter/acim/src/text/5-healing-and-wholeness/vii-the-decision-for-god/index.md

 ²Perceiving this as “sin’ you become defensive because you expect attack.
 ³The decision to react in this way is yours, and can therefore be undone.
 ⁴It cannot be undone by repentance in the usual sense, because this implies guilt.
-⁵If you allow yourself to feel guilty, you will reïnforce the error rather than allow it to be undone for you.
+⁵If you allow yourself to feel guilty, you will reinforce the error rather than allow it to be undone for you.

 ::: details Expanded
 Whenever you are not wholly joyous, it [not being wholly joyous] is because you have reacted with a lack of love to one of God’s creations.
 ²Perceiving this [reacting with a lack of love] as “sin’ you become defensive because you expect attack.
 ³The decision to react in this way [becoming defensive] is yours [decision], and can therefore be undone.
 ⁴It [the decision to become defensive] cannot be undone by repentance in the usual sense, because this [repentance] implies guilt.
-⁵If you allow yourself to feel guilty, you will reïnforce the error rather than allow it [the error] to be undone for you.
+⁵If you allow yourself to feel guilty, you will reinforce the error rather than allow it [the error] to be undone for you.
 :::

 ::: details Substituted